saezlab/ccc_protocols/README.md

 ## Background

-In recent years, the data-driven inference of cell-cell communication from single-cell transcriptomics has helped to reveal coordinated biological processes across cell types.
-While multiple cell-cell communication tools exist, results are specific to the tool of choice, whose underlying methods remain scattered across distinct computational frameworks.
-Moreover, tools are often limited to analyzing single samples or to performing pairwise comparisons.
-As experimental design complexity and sample numbers continue to increase in single-cell atlases, so does the need for generalizable methods to decipher cell-cell communication in such scenarios.
-Here, we integrate our tools, LIANA and Tensor-cell2cell, to enable the robust and flexible identification of cell-cell communication programs across multiple samples.
-In this protocol, we show how our unified framework facilitates the choice of method to infer cell-cell communication and subsequently perform an unsupervised deconvolution to obtain and summarize biological insights.
-We explain step-by-step the way that the analysis is performed in both Python and R and provide online tutorials with detailed instructions, available [TODO here]().
+In recent years, the data-driven inference of cell-cell communication (CCC), specifically when using single-cell transcriptomics data, has enabled the study of coordinated biological processes across cell types.
+Yet, as the capabilities to generate large single-cell and spatial transcriptomics datasets continue to increase, together with the interest in studying intercellular programmes, the need to easily and robustly decipher CCC is essential.
+Here, we integrate our tools, [LIANA](https://github.com/saezlab/liana-py) and [Tensor-cell2cell](https://github.com/earmingol/cell2cell), to enable identification of intercellular programmes across multiple samples and contexts.
+We show how our unified framework facilitates the choice of method to infer cell-cell communication and the application of factor analysis to obtain and summarize biological insights.

 ![intro](figures/intro.png)

+## Tutorials

+Quickstart and step-by-step tutorials in both Python and R are available [here](https://ccc-protocols.readthedocs.io/en/latest/index.html).

 ## Tool Availability